The Maisonette

-The Maisonette (1949-2005) was North America's most highly rated restaurant before it closed.
+The Maisonette (1949-2005) was North America's most-highly-rated restaurant before it closed.

 History

-The Maisonette was opened by Nathan L. Comisar in 1949 in the basement space beneath La Normandie, also owned by Comisar, in the Fountain Square Building in Cincinnati.
+The Maisonette was opened by Nathan L. Comisar in 1949 in the basement of La Normandie, also owned by Comisar, in the Fountain Square Building in Cincinnati.
 Comisar named the restaurant after a club by the same name in the St. Regis Hotel in New York City.

 In 1964 it was awarded its first Mobil 5-star award.
 In 1966 both restaurants were moved to East Sixth St, with The Maisonette at street level and La Normandie in the basement.

 The Maisonette was a fine-dining restaurant, but in the mid-1990s it relaxed its dress code.